 7. Seven Points Campground COE: Hermitage, Tennessee

 59 large sites are offered at the campground, all shaded and complete with water & electric hookups.
 Two huge day-use picnic shelters are available and can each fit up to 100 people at a time.
-For campers they also offer necessities like drinking water, a dump station, restrooms, and showers.
+For campers, they also offer drinking water, a dump station, restrooms, and showers.

 8. Hickory Creek COE: Hickory Creek, Texas